maarten-pennings/Lego-Mindstorms/ms4/faq.md

 In streaming mode, the code is streamed from the PC to the hub, while the program is executed.
 This sounds a bit like an interpreter, and thus it sounds slow.

-It isn't.
-In fact, it is the other way around: streaming is nearly 1000x faster.
+It isn't always.
+In fact, it is sometimes the other way around: streaming is nearly 1000x faster in the below program.
 Disclaimer: my test program does not execute a balanced set of blocks, and that is an understatement.

 I guess the reason for this is that in streaming mode, all the code is run on the PC, and only _actuator commands_ and _sensor reads_ are streamed to the hub.
+So if you do not do "integer increments on the PC" but need "sensor or actuator actions on the hub" it is likely slower.

 ![Speed comparison](images/speed.png)